 Published Since: 2004 Publishing Discontinued: The journal is published regularly Publication Frequency: Quarterly.
-AR is one of the longest surviving social science journals published by Africans.It is currently indexed at EBSCO, J-Gate, ProQuest, Sabinet and accredited by IBSS and SCOPUS.
+AR is one of the longest surviving social science journals published by Africans.It is currently indexed at EBSCO, J-Gate, ProQuest, Sabinet.
+Accredited and indexed by IBSS and SCOPUS.

 Electoral Violence and Post-Electoral Arrangements in Africa

 Institute for Security Studies, Pretoria

 The end of the Cold War and big power rivalries in the late 1980s coincided with and/or contributed to the restoration or establishment of multiparty systems in most of Africa in what has been termed ‘third wave of democratisation’.
 This saw an opening up of political space and the formation or resurrection of opposition political parties in the region.
 Almost all the African countries south of the Sahara adopted new constitutions that reflected these developments, including the principle of regular legislative/parliamentary and presidential elections.
 As a result, many long-serving rulers have left power or been defeated at the polls (Diamond, 2007).

 But the violence that ensued the proclamation of an apparently peaceful presidential poll in Kenya in December 2007 and the circumstances that ............

 In the last edition of the journal issue, we focused on the quality of leadership in the continent, looking at the challenges, triumphs and emerging trends in the continent.
 In this issue we look at the contending images of Africa, in the press and in the popular imaginations.